seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_authentication.md

 We'll move the app initialization script from `index.html` to `index.js`, fetch auth data and pass user data from SDK's JS Auth0 client to the Rust part of the app.

-_Note:_ I was drawing inspiration from the official [Auth0 tutorial](https://auth0.com/docs/quickstart/spa/vanillajs) for writing SPA in vanilla JS and from [SDK docs](https://auth0.com/docs/libraries/auth0-single-page-app-sdk) during the code writing.
+_Note:_ I was drawing inspiration from the official [Auth0 tutorial](https://auth0.com/docs/quickstart/spa/vanillajs) for writing SPA in vanilla JS and from [SDK docs](https://auth0.com/docs/libraries/auth0-single-page-app-sdk) during the writing.

 1. Add a new file `/index.js` with the app and auth initialization script:
     ```js